opauth/twitter/README.md

 - Register your domains at @Anywhere domains.
    Twitter only allows authentication from authorized domains.

-- Take note of `Consumer key` and `Consumer secret` and enter them at the Opauth Twitter strategy configuration.
+- Take note of `Consumer key` and `Consumer secret` and enter them at the Opauth-Twitter strategy configuration.

 Strategy configuration
 ----------------------